Greene Washington Caldwell: Education and career

+Politics

 Caldwell began his career representing North Carolinians in 1836 when he was elected to the North Carolina House of Commons.
 Caldwell stayed in this deleted position until 1841 when he was elected to the 27th U.S. Congress as a member of the Democratic Party.
 Caldwell remained a representative until 1843, serving a single term.
 He was not a candidate for renomination.
 The following year in 1844, Caldwell was appointed as Superintendent of the United States Mint in Charlotte.

+Mexican-American War

 Caldwell's government service was interrupted by the Mexican-American War where he served as a commissioned captain of the Third Dragoons on April 9, 1847.
 He was mustered out the following year on July 20, 1848.

+Return to politics

 Caldwell returned to political life and was elected to the North Carolina Senate in 1849.
 Two of his lieutenants, Davidson and Harrison, were also elected to the House of Commons.
 Caldwell was unsuccessful in a bid for Congress in 1851 and resumed his medical practice in Charlotte.